 Diagnostic Medical Sonography is the non-invasive use of high frequency sound waves to image anatomic structures within the body.
 Sonographers are specially trained individuals who work under the close supervision of radiologists, perinatologists, cardiologists, and vascular surgeons in order to assist them in determining a medical diagnosis and treatment plan for patients.
 The sonographer is responsible for acquiring images and/or videos of normal and abnormal structures and functions and reporting their findings to the appropriate supervising physician.
-Upon graduation, sonographers may be employed by hospitals, private physcian practices, diagnostic imaging centers, research departments and ultransound machine manufacturers.
+Upon graduation, sonographers may be employed by hospitals, private physician practices, diagnostic imaging centers, research departments and ultrasound machine manufacturers.

 Upon successful completion of all aspects of the DMS program, graduates will be eligible to take national certifying examinations through the American Registry of Diagnostic Medical Sonography (ARDMS) and work as a general sonographer.
 Options beyond graduation include continuing education in other specialities in sonography.